The Rev. Lawrence (Larry) Garcia

 I now have an instant resource of support, insight and advice virtually all across the country.
 I feel I can call on many in times of joy or trouble.

-When you watch a joyful movie, but get a tear in your eye because it reminds you of good and happy things in your own life; that was and continues to be PTS for me.
+When you watch a joyful movie, but get a tear in your eye because it reminds you of good and happy things in your own life; that was and continues to be Phillips for me.